AdobeDocs/platform-learn.en/help/tutorial-web-sdk/setup-event-forwarding.md

 * **[!UICONTROL Events] & [!UICONTROL Conditions]**:

-  * **Tags**: All rules are triggered by an Event which must be specified in the rule, for example, `Library Loaded - Page Top`.
+  * **Tags**: All rules are triggered by an Event that must be specified in the rule, for example, `Library Loaded - Page Top`.
 Conditions are optional.
   * **Event forwarding**: It is assumed that every event sent to Platform Edge Network is a trigger to forward data.
 Therefore, there are no [!UICONTROL Events] that must be selected in event-forwarding rules.
 To manage which events trigger an event-forwarding rule, you must configure conditions.

 * **Data element tokenization**: